slee500/cs543-sp19/README.md

 ### TODO List
 - [ ] Improve algorithm for vertical splitting
 - [ ] See what happens when we combine vertical, horizontal and diagonal splitting
-- [ ] Fix red boxes to include all pixels (easier for reconstruction)
+- [ ] Fix red boxes to include all pixels (no clipping - easier for reconstruction)